 Key Differences Between REAL ID and Passport

-While a REAL ID is ideal for traveling domestically and complying with federal standards, passports enable you to travel internationally.
+While a REAL ID is ideal for traveling domestically and complying with federal standards, passports and passport cards enable different types of travel.
 A REAL ID won’t replace a passport.

 What About Enhanced Driver’s Licenses (EDLs) vs. Passports?